Turmaxx/homepage/content/posts/202306-my-first-post/index.md

 # hello World!

-Blogging functionailty of this site is et and done thanks to [hugo](https://gohugo.io).
+Blogging functionailty of this site is set and done thanks to [hugo](https://gohugo.io).

 All that's left to do is some customization and to clean up my portfolio layout and display them on a dedicated page.